allexBR/cheatsheets/hands-on/OpenVAS/README.md

 > [!WARNING]
 > If for some reason the .lock file has become "orphaned" (which is common after a sudden restart or power outage) and is preventing the database from updating, you can remove it manually.<br/>

-• Stop services for safety reasons:
+• Stop the service for safety reasons:
 ```
 sudo systemctl stop gvmd
 ```